jcwang587/xdatbus/README.md

 ```bash
 pip install -U git+https://github.com/jcwang587/xdatbus
 ```
 The package is also availabe from conda-based installation.
-It is generally recommended you first create a separate environment, then you can install xdatbus via conda as well via the xdatbus channel on Anaconda cloud:
+It is generally recommended you first create a separate environment, then you can install via the xdatbus channel on Anaconda cloud:
 ```bash
 conda install --channel xdatbus xdatbus
 ```